VBlazhenko/Bootstrap/README.md

 # Bootstrap

-A bootstrap folder containing some resource si used for learning.
+A bootstrap folder containing some resources i used for learning.